An atlas of K3 surfaces with finite automorphism group: Introduction

-The following graph is the Levi graph of the Möbius configuration, where vertices in red are curves in $S$, vertices in blue are curves in $S'$ and an edge links a red curve to a blue curve if and only if their intersection is $4$:
+The following graph is the Levi graph of the M\"obius configuration, where vertices in red are curves in $S$, vertices in blue are curves in $S'$, and an edge links a red curve to a blue curve if and only if their intersection number is $4$:

-From that graph, we can moreover read off the intersection numbers of the curves in $S$ (and $S'$) as follows:\\ For any red curve $B$ that are $4$ blue curves linked to it by an edge.
-Consider the complementary set of blue curves, this is another set of $4$ blue curves, all are linked through an edge to the same red curve $B'$.
-Then we have $BB'=6$, and for any other red curve $B''\neq B'$ we have $BB''=2$.
-Symmetrically, the intersection numbers between the blue curves follow the same rule. \\ Nikulin also studied that configuration of $24$ curves, which he obtained by lattice considerations (see \cite[Sec.
-8, \textsection 3]{Nikulin}), showing a very nice relation with the $24$ roots of $\mathbf{D}_{4}$.
+From that graph, we can moreover read off the intersection numbers of the curves in $S$ (and $S'$) as follows:

+For any red curve $B$, there are four blue curves linked to it by an edge.
+Consider the complementary set of blue curves; this is another set of four blue curves, all linked through an edge to the same red curve $B'$.
+Then we have $BB'=6$, and for any other red curve $B''\neq B'$, we have $BB''=2$.
+Symmetrically, the intersection numbers between the blue curves follow the same rule.

+Nikulin also studied that configuration of $24$ curves, which he obtained by lattice considerations (see \cite[Section~8.3]{Nikulin}), showing a very nice relation with the $24$ roots of $\mathbf{D}_{4}$.

-Another result is about the ``famous $95$'' families of K3 hypersurfaces in weighted projective threefolds.
-In Section \ref{subsec:About-the-famous95}, we remark that among these K3 surfaces, many are surfaces with finite automorphism group, and their moduli is unirational.
+Another result is about the ``famous'' $95$ families of K3 hypersurfaces in weighted projective threefolds.
+In Section \ref{subsec:About-the-famous95}, we remark that among these K3 surfaces, many are surfaces with finite automorphism group, and their moduli space is unirational.
 We also study the unirationality of many other moduli spaces of K3 surfaces with finite automorphism group.

-At the end of the paper, we give the list of the K3 surfaces with finite automorphism group and their number of $\cu$-curves, for Picard number $\geq3$.
-In this paper is missing the classification for rank $4$ Picard number: that is the subject of another paper \cite{ACR} with M. Artebani and C. Correa Diesler.
+At the end of the paper, in Section~\ref{sec:table}, we give the list of the K3 surfaces with finite automorphism group and their number of $\cu$-curves, for Picard number at least $3$.
+In this paper is missing the classification for Picard number $4$: that is the subject of another paper \cite{ACR} with Artebani and Correa Diesler.

-In \cite{Kondo}, Kondo classifies the automorphism group of the general K3 surfaces in each of the $118$ families, leaving a partial result for $105$ of the families, for which Kondo proves that the automorphism of the general K3 surface is either trivial or the group $\ZZ/2\ZZ$.
-Our work clarifies the situation for each of these families ; the automorphism group of the general K3 surface of each family can be found the Table at the end of the paper.
+In \cite{Kondo}, Kondo classifies the automorphism group of general K3 surfaces in each of the $118$ families.
+For $105$ of these families, Kondo proves that the automorphism group of a general K3 surface is either trivial or the group $\ZZ/2\ZZ$, leaving indeterminate which cases actually happen.
+Our work clarifies the situation for each of these families; the automorphism group of a general K3 surface of each family can be found in Section~\ref{sec:table}.